rpetit3/clonalSNPs/README.md

 clonalSNPs
 ==========
-Depict clonal divergence of S.aureus strains by comparing SNPs profile of related S.aureus strains to a reference strain
+Depict clonal divergence of S.aureus strains by comparing the SNPs profile of related S.aureus strains to a reference strain

 To do